Talel-bm/Data-Explainer/README.md

 ## Introduction

-The Insurance Claims Analyzer is a sophisticated Natural Language Processing (NLP) and Machine Learning (ML) powered tool designed for in-depth analysis of automobile insurance claims data.
-This project leverages advanced vector embedding techniques and Large Language Models (LLMs) to enable semantic search and natural language querying of structured CSV data.
+The Insurance Claims Analyzer is a Natural Language Processing (NLP) and Machine Learning (ML) powered tool designed for in-depth analysis of automobile insurance claims data.
+This project leverages vector embedding techniques and Large Language Models (LLMs) to enable semantic search and natural language querying of structured CSV data.

 Key technical features include: